Msil15/quantum-gate-a-text-adventure-game/README.txt

 c: 2/══════════════════
 -------------------------

-Other operators in this category include rx, ry, and rz, though these only take 1 positional argument.
+Other operators in this category include rx, ry, and rz, though these only take 1 rotational argument.

 ----------------
 rx